GSA-TTS/FAC-transition-site/src/resources/instructions/user-access.md

 The instructions below walk you through making changes to user roles.

 <ol>
-{% for item in collections.user-access %}
+{% for item in collections.access %}
   {% if item.data.title | length %}
   <li>
     <a href="#{{item.data.title | slugify }}">{{item.data.title}}</a>